MFA in Creative Writing - Admissions

 When are acceptances announced?

-Acceptances are announced mid to late-March at the earliest.
-All notifications will be sent by April 15th.
+Acceptances are typically announced mid-February at the earliest.
+We strive to have all notifications sent by the national April 15th decision deadline.

 I am assembling my writing sample and wanted to gauge whether it was best to submit new work, published work or a mix?

-Your writing sample is most important element of your application.
-We encourage applicants to send their best and most polished work.
-The admissions committee will not consider whether or not your sample has been published, whether it is new or old—they base their decision on the quality of your work.
+Your writing sample is one of the most important elements of your application!
+Generally, we encourage applicants to send their best and most polished work.
+The admissions committee will not consider whether or not your sample has been published, whether it is new or old—they base their decision on the quality of your work and how it connects with your other application materials.

 Should my letters of recommendation be geared more toward my work as a writer, how I would be as a workshop participant, or how I am as a student?